shyim/shyim.me/content/blog/shopware-6-symfony-cli-macos-install.md

 ### Run the Webserver

 As we configured PHP and MySQL, we can now just run the Webserver.
 We need to go to our Shopware Project folder and run `symfony server:start`.
 The default port of the Server is 8000 and will increase if it's already in use.
 In default, the command shows the Symfony log and the access log.
-You can also use `-d' to run it in the background.
+You can also use `-d` to run it in the background.
 See also other commands like `server:stop` (Stops the background running server), `server:status` (Shows the current state of the server) or `server:log` for the logs.
 Run `symfony` without arguments to see all available commands.

 ### How to install other PHP extensions?